Research Projects

 Duc Bui, Brian Tang, Kang G. Shin

 An evaluation of inconsistencies between browser extensions’ privacy disclosures and their actual data collection practices.
-We developed ExtPrivA, an automated system that detects privacy violations by analyzing privacy policies and tracking data transfers from extensions to external servers.
-I contributed to the data collection and evaluation of 47.2k Chrome Web Store extensions to identify misleading privacy disclosures.
-Our findings revealed widespread discrepancies, highlighting the need for stricter enforcement of privacy policies.
+We developed ExtPrivA to detect privacy violations by analyzing privacy policies and tracking data transfers from extensions to servers.
+Contribution: data collection and evaluation of 47.2k Chrome Web Store extensions finding misleading privacy disclosures.

 Blog Pdf